by Lori Brown, on Dec 22, 2022 2:45:00 PM

 Several Tennessee labor and employment laws apply to the health and safety of employees in the workplace.
 Here’s what you need to know about Tennessee’s health and safety laws.

-Tennessee’s Non-Smoker Protection Act, which became effective in 2007, prohibits smoking in most enclosed public places, including places of employment.
+Tennessee’s Non-Smoker Protection Act, also known as Smokefree Tennessee, became effective in 2007, and prohibits smoking in most enclosed public places, including places of employment.
 To be compliant with the law, employers must post “no smoking” signs at the entrance of their place of business in addition to informing all employees of the prohibition.

 Weapons in the Workplace